Western Street A

 THIS PAGE WILL BE UPDATED SOON!!
 STAY TUNED!

-The street had many looks and as with any good back lot set would have, the buildings were transformed to be what best suited the films needs.
+From its inception the street had many looks and as with any good back lot set would have, the buildings were transformed to be what best suited the films needs.
 Several different buildings appeared as the Sheriff’s or Marshall’s office with the Jail included.
 In “Cat Ballou”, “A Good Day for a Hanging”, “High Noon” and even “I Dream of Jeannie” the Jail moved around the street and was portrayed in different locations.

 There were two different Saloons, depending upon the need of the film as to which one was used.
 In some films the Saloons were depicted as being in two different towns, even though they were both on Western Street “A” even the Hotel was located in at least 3 different locations, from “3:10 to Yuma”, “High Noon” and “Cat Ballou”.
 Along with Western Street “B” the filming on the Ranch was very flexible in meeting the needs of many of the Classic Westerns.